dengking/programming-language/docs/C++/Resource-management/Memory/Memory-error/Overflow/Stack-overflow/index.md

-## Very large stack variables
+### Very large stack variables

 The other major cause of a stack overflow results from an attempt to allocate more memory on the stack than will fit, for example by creating local array variables that are too large.
-For this reason some authors recommend that arrays larger than a few kilobytes should be [allocated dynamically](https://en.wikipedia.org/wiki/C_dynamic_memory_allocation) instead of as a local variable.[[6\]](https://en.wikipedia.org/wiki/Stack_overflow#cite_note-onlamp-6)
+For this reason some authors recommend that arrays larger than a few kilobytes should be [allocated dynamically](https://en.wikipedia.org/wiki/C_dynamic_memory_allocation) instead of as a local variable.

 An example of a very large stack variable in [C](https://en.wikipedia.org/wiki/C_(programming_language)):